kinjames/jkmfarms/README.md

 # JKMFARMS

 ## Introduction
-This repository contains the source code and assets for the website of [Your Farm Name].
+This repository contains the source code and assets for the website of [JKMFarms].
 The website is designed to showcase our farm, products, and connect with our customers.